Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Components of Flagging Design

 \section{Components of Flagging Design}

-Our study examines four components of flagging mechanisms commonly adopted by social media platforms, each characterized by varying levels of user engagement.
-Drawing on the characteristics of each component and insights from previous literature, we formulate hypotheses about how these factors contribute to different fairness attributes.
+Our study examines four components of flagging mechanisms commonly adopted by social media platforms.
+Drawing on the characteristics of each component and insights from previous literature, we formulate hypotheses about how these factors contribute to different fairness attributes in this section.
+We also describe how we operationalized each component through our survey questions.